pablodiste/data-store/README.md

 ## Throttling

+You can enable throttling of service calls in case of continuously failing requests.
+Sometimes backends and servers are not able to process the requests fast enough, or they are down, or they experience temporary issues.
+In that case, the Store clients are able to wait some time before making the next call.
-You can enable throttling for continuously failing service calls.
-If there are more than a configurable amount of errors in a row, the next service calls during a timeframe will result in an immediate local exception and they will not be executed.
+It works the following way: If there are more than a configurable amount of errors in a row, the next service calls during a timeframe will result in an immediate local exception and they will not be executed.
 You can configure also a base timeframe until a next call is allowed.
 If the time has passed and there is another error this timeframe grows exponentially to avoid flooding the server with retries or repeated calls.

 > The throttled requests are not retried automatically nor queued